Skip to main content

 The Battlefield at Saratoga National Historical Park

-Saratoga National Historical Park is located in nearby Stillwater and is steeped with history and filled with foliage come fall.
+Saratoga National Historical Park is located in nearby Stillwater.
+It is steeped in history and filled with foliage come fall.
 You can relax at a picnic table to enjoy the vibrant leaves, discover several hiking trails, and ride on the Driving Tour Road.
 Admission is free.

 Hadley Mountain

-If you're looking to incorporate a hike into your leaf peeping adventures, Hadley Mountain is a particularly ideal choice known for spectacular foliage.
-Hadley Mountain is located about an hour north of Saratoga Springs in the southern Adirondacks.
-It's considered to be a moderate, family-friendly hike, and the trail is about three miles round trip.
+If you're looking to incorporate a hike into your leaf-peeping adventures, Hadley Mountain is a particularly ideal choice, known for its spectacular foliage.

 See more fall hikes in the Saratoga area »